-- Parodied in Tim & Eric Awesome Show, Great Job!!, as one of the earliest episodes is a preview of the 50th Anniversary Special.
+- Parodied in Tim and Eric Awesome Show, Great Job!!, as one of the earliest episodes is a preview of the 50th Anniversary Special.

-- Stargate SG-1's final episode "Unending" featured SG-1 and General Landry being caught in a time-distortion field and living and aging 50 years while time outside passed normally.
+- Stargate SG-1's final episode "Unending" featured SG-1 and General Landry being caught in a time-distortion field and living and aging 50 years while less than a second of time passed outside.
 This was undone and everyone but Teal'c completely forgot the 50 years that had been.

 - How I Met Your Mother reverses this - the premise is that 20 or so years after the main character has met, married and had kids with the girl of his dreams, their father decides to tell the story of how the two of them met - and the entire series becomes a giant flashback to relate this story, going on for half a dozen seasons with only occasional